-105. As a result of slippage from 2020/21, the amount carried forward to complete phase 1 of the vehicle replacement programme in 2021/22 is £2.240 million.
-With expenditure to date of £2 million, full expenditure is projected during the year.
-Orders have also been placed and committed for the start of the second phase of vehicle replacement at a cost of £2.910 million and this will be funded from budget brought forward from 2022/23.
-Planned expenditure includes the acquisition of 5 electric powered refuse collection vehicles which are match funded by £1.025 of Welsh Government grant.
+106. As a result of slippage from 2020/21, the amount carried forward to complete phase 1 of the vehicle replacement programme in 2021/22 is £2.240 million and full expenditure is projected during the year.
+Orders have also been placed and committed for the start of the second and third phases of vehicle replacement at a cost of £4.001 million and £2.570 million respectively.
+This expenditure will be funded from budget brought forward from 2022/23.
+Planned expenditure for phase 2 includes the acquisition of 17 vehicles as well as 5 electric powered refuse collection vehicles which are match funded by £1.025 million of Welsh Government grant.
+Similarly, phase 3 planned expenditure includes the purchase of a further 6 electric powered refuse collection vehicles which are also match funded by Welsh Government (£1.200 million).
 The CTS Minor Repair Workshop has a total programme this year of £48,000 due to slippage from 2020/21.
 Projected expenditure for the year is £31,000 meaning an underspend of £17,000 which will reduce the Invest to Save repayments over the life of the scheme.